JunqiaoQiu/S3/README.md

 ```

+At the same time, we also provide a command line tool to provide FSM benchmark scalability.
+Fore more details, you can check this tool with the --help option.

 ## Reference
 [1] Qiu J, Zhao Z, Wu B, Vishnu A, Song SL.
 Enabling scalability-sensitive speculative parallelization for fsm computations.
 InProceedings of the International Conference on Supercomputing 2017 Jun 14 (p.
 2).
 ACM.